The Scout has assembled a squad of experts to deliver Fantasy Premier League insight throughout the 2019/20 season.

-FPL managers with proven pedigree, including reigning FPL Champion Yusuf Sheikh, and respected social influencers will now be on hand each Gameweek.
+FPL managers with proven pedigree and respected social influencers are on hand each Gameweek.

 The Scout will consult with the squad regularly and offer them the opportunity to present a range of opinions on the selection and strategic dilemmas that matter most.
 These will be included in articles, videos and via @OfficialFPL.